PromyLOPh/guix-hpc-website/posts/guix-hpc-debuts.md

 institutes, each one focusing specific areas of interest within this overall Guix-HPC effort.
-Our institutes have in common that they are users of HPC, and that, as scientific research institutes, they have an interest in using reproducible methodologies for carry out their research.
+Our institutes have in common that they are users of HPC, and that, as scientific research institutes, they have an interest in using reproducible methodologies to carry out their research.

 Our goals are really twofold: reproducible scientific workflows, and HPC